Walter L. Bragg: Political career

 In 1874, Bragg was elected head of the Democratic State Executive Committee, a post he held for three years.
 A delegate to the Democratic National Convention in 1876, Bragg was elected as Alabama's representative on the Democratic National Committee.
 In 1880, he was a presidential elector when the Democrats carried the state.

 In March, 1881, he was appointed President of the Alabama Railroad Commission, and was appointed to a second two-year term in March, 1883.
 When his second term expired, he resumed the practice of law in Montgomery.
 When the Interstate Commerce Commission was created in 1887, Bragg was appointed by President Grover Cleveland.
 Bragg was reappointed shortly before Cleveland left office for the first time in 1889.

+Personal life

 Still suffering from war wounds, Bragg fell into poor health.
 He died at Avon-by-the-Sea, New Jersey after a two-year illness on August 21, 1891.